TANGHULU6/Llama3-8B-Mob/README.md

 ### ⭐ Highlights
 - **Instruction-Tuned LLM**: Llama-3-8B-Mob employs instruction-tuning, allowing it to handle mobility prediction in a flexible Q&A format.
 - **Long-term Mobility Prediction**: Unlike most models that focus on short-term prediction, Llama-3-8B-Mob excels in predicting individual trajectories up to 15 days in advance.
-- **Cross-City Generalization**: Fine-tuned on a single city, Llama-3-8B-Mob demonstrates impressive zero-shot generalization to other cities without needing city-specific data.
+- **Cross-City Generalization**: Fine-tuned on a single city, Llama-3-8B-Mob demonstrates impressive _zero-shot generalization to other cities_ without needing city-specific data.
-- **Top 10 Performance**: The model ranked in the top 10 in the [Human Mobility Prediction Challenge 2024](https://wp.nyu.edu/humobchallenge2024/), outperforming over 100 competing teams.
+- **Superior Performance**: 1st in Mean Rank, 2nd in Trajectory Semantic Similarity, and 3rd in Trajectory Shape Similarity in [Human Mobility Prediction Challenge@SIGSPATIAL](https://wp.nyu.edu/humobchallenge2024/), 2024.

 ### 📦 Dependencies
 Dependencies can be installed using the following command: